jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-60.md

 The upper globules are pressed by the lower ones.

-All of them together are pressed by the 1st Element at the center of each vortex.
+All of them together are pressed by fire-aether at the center of each vortex.

 <!-- To distinguish everything accurately, we will speak here only of these globules and will not pay more attention to the matter of the first element than if all the spaces occupied by it were empty, that is, as if they were filled with matter that neither aids nor hinders the motion of other bodies.
 From what has been said earlier, it is clear that no other true idea of  -->